linlak/momoapi/README.md

 ## To be fixed ##

-This library can only create the api user please don't hesitate to inform me when you find a fix/solution.
+This library can only create the api user and access token, please don't hesitate to inform me when you find a fix/solution.
 [mailto:ugsalons@gmail.com](mailto:ugsalons@gmail.com "Send Email")